Skip to main content

 Plant Establishment and Ongoing Care

 Xeriscape is significantly lower maintenance than turf, but it is not zero maintenance.
 The first year is the establishment period — plants are putting down root systems and need somewhat more frequent drip irrigation than they will at maturity.
-Designers typically program the smart controller for an establishment schedule and step it down across the first growing season.
+Providers typically program the smart controller for an establishment schedule and step it down across the first growing season.

 After establishment, ongoing care looks like quarterly drip inspection (replacing chewed lines and clogged emitters), seasonal pruning of woody plants, annual mulch top-up on rock or organic ground cover, and selective replacement of plants that did not establish.
 The long-term labor and water cost is a fraction of what equivalent turf would have required.

 Las Vegas Valley xeriscape consultation requests · Cash for Grass rebate eligible · Free design consultation · Residential, HOA, commercial.
+Last reviewed May 3, 2026.